bessinnica/Loc-markdig-azuredocs-test/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

 - This stored proc depends on existing offered concurrency limit and if that changes then this stored proc would not work correctly.
 - This stored proc depends on existing resource class offerings and if that changes then this stored proc wuold not work correctly.

 > [!NOTE]
 >  If you are not getting output after executing stored procedure with parameters provided then there could be two cases. <br />1.
 Either DW Parameter contains invalid SLO value <br />2.
 OR there are no matching resource class for CCI operation if table name was provided. <br />For example, at DW100, highest memory grant available is 400MB and if table schema is wide enough to cross the requirement of 400MB.

 #### Usage example:
 Syntax:
 `EXEC dbo.prc_workload_management_by_DWU @DWU VARCHAR(7), @SCHEMA_NAME VARCHAR(128), @TABLE_NAME VARCHAR(128)`
-1. @DWU: Either provide a NULL parameter to extract the current DWU from the DW DB or provide any supported DWU in the form of 'DW100'
+1. @"DWU": Either provide a NULL parameter to extract the current DWU from the DW DB or provide any supported DWU in the form of 'DW100'
 2. @SCHEMA_NAME: Provide a schema name of the table
 3. @TABLE_NAME: Provide a table name of the interest